yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * No CPU Blocking - At the same time, the browser’s main thread should not be blocked by long execution tasks at any point in the loading process, in order to remain responsive to user input.
-* Minimal Content - Content delivered should be kept to a minimum:
-No unneeded content should be sent to the user and required content should be highly compressed.
+* Minimal Content - No unneeded content should be sent to the user and required content should be highly compressed.
 * Contention avoidance - Bandwidth and CPU contention should be avoided between low priority content and high priority one, as well as between same priority resources which need to be processed in their entirety.